briceburg/ansible-variable-scoping/simple/README.md

 **Output**

-You can test be checking out and executing
+You can test be checking out and executing.

 ```
 ansible-playbook -i hosts playbook.yml
 ```

+Notice that we expect an output of 'test_service var' in the second task, but get 'test_app var' instead!

 ```
 PLAY [test variable scoping] **************************************************